panrg/path-properties/draft-irtf-panrg-path-properties.md

 Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, e.g., the MTU of an Ethernet link which only changes infrequently.
 Usefulness over time differs depending on how dynamic a property is:
+The merit of a momentarily observed dynamic path propety may diminish greatly as time goes on, e.g., it is possible for the observed values of One-Way Delay to change on timescales which are shorter than the One-Way Delay between the measurement point and an entity making a decision such as Path Selection, which may cause the measurement to be outdated when it reaches the decision-making entity.
+Therefore, consumers of transmission performance properties need to apply caution when applying them, e.g., by aggregating them appropriately or dampening their changes to avoiding oscillation.
-The merit of a momentary measurement of a dynamic path property diminishes greatly as time goes on, e.g. the merit of an RTT measurement from a few seconds ago is quite small, while a non-dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.
+In contrast, the observed value of a less dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.

 Access Technology:
 : The physical or link layer technology used for transmitting or receiving a flow on one or multiple path elements.
 If known, the Access Technology may be given as an abstract link type, e.g., as Wi-Fi, Wired Ethernet, or Cellular.
 It may also be given as a specific technology used on a link, e.g., 2G, 3G, 4G, or 5G cellular, or 802.11a, b, g, n, or ac Wi-Fi.
 Other path elements relevant to the access technology may include nodes related to processing packets on the physical or link layer, such as elements of a cellular backbone network.
 Note that there is no common registry of possible values for this property.